The Office Scandal: Plot

-With a whip clutched in his hand and a bullet hole in his chest, racehorse trainer Champ Tracy (Dan Wolheim) is found dead in the Randall estate stables, victim of an unknown assailant.
-His wife, the beautiful ex-actress Lillian Tracy (Margaret Livingston), collapses in grief but offers no clue as to who might have killed him.
+With a whip clutched in his hand and a bullet hole in his chest, racehorse trainer Champ Tracy is found dead in the Randall estate stables, victim of an unknown assailant.
+His wife, the beautiful ex-actress Lillian Tracy, collapses in grief but offers no clue as to who might have killed him.

-The newsroom of the Daily-Dispatch buzzes with excitement at the news, but when City Editor Pearson (Raymond Hatton) looks for a reporter to cover the sensational story, the only one on hand is Jerry Cullen (Phyllis Haver), the paper’s “sob-sister,” who usually writes sentimental stories from the night court.
+The newsroom of the Daily-Dispatch buzzes with excitement at the news, but when City Editor Pearson looks for a reporter to cover the sensational story, the only one on hand is Jerry Cullen, the paper’s “sob-sister,” who usually writes sentimental stories from the night court.
 As so often happens, Jerry is cheated out of the big chance when two male reporters wander in just in time to be assigned instead.
 Resigned, Jerry returns to her routine at night court.

-There she encounters Andy Corbin (Leslie Fenton), once a star newspaperman but now a seedy vagrant arrested for loitering.
-Jerry, moved by the fall of a once-great colleague, persuades the judge (Robert Emmett O’Connor) to release him.
+There she encounters Andy Corbin, once a star newspaperman but now a seedy vagrant arrested for loitering.
+Jerry, moved by the fall of a once-great colleague, persuades the judge to release him.
 She even gives Andy her address, urging him to call if he ever wants to “brace up.”

 Weeks later, the Tracy murder case has gone cold and entered the unsolved file.
 At this point Andy, desperate and shabby, comes to Jerry’s office seeking a loan.
 Jerry, still sympathetic, convinces Pearson to give him another chance at reporting, hoping the return to work will restore his pride.
 The assignment brings Andy back into the newspaper world — and back into the orbit of Jerry, who finds herself admiring his intelligence despite his rough edges.

 Jerry is later sent to interview the widowed Lillian Tracy for a “sob-angle.”
 During their conversation, Jerry realizes that Lillian’s grief is a performance; beneath the tears lies calculation.
 Lillian, meanwhile, is far more interested in discovering Andy’s whereabouts.
 With careful manipulation, she tricks Jerry into admitting that Andy now works at the Daily-Dispatch.

 Despite repeated phone calls, Andy avoids Lillian, unwilling to rekindle their past affair.
 Soon after, Andy and Jerry cover a glittering theater party together.
 Amid the assignment, their professionalism falters: Andy realizes he has fallen in love with the tough, compassionate “sob-sister.”
 But Lillian also attends the party, and when she corners Andy alone, she begs him to return to her.
 Andy resists and confesses that he loves Jerry.
 Spurned, Lillian’s passion curdles into jealousy and hatred, directed at both Andy and Jerry.